Refinancing Your Current Home Loan

-To Lower Your Mortgage Rate & Payment - Even a small reduction in your mortgage rate can have a significant impact on the long term cost of financing your home.
+To Lower Your Mortgage Rate & Payment - Even a small reduction in your mortgage rate can potentially have a significant impact on the long term cost of financing your home.

 To Get Cash Out of Your Home - Equity in your home is considered a dormant asset.
 There are certain situations and opportunities that warrant utilizing this equity in your home.
-When rates are low and fees are reasonable, you can potentially make money by taking cash out of your home and investing wisely.

 To Pay off Your Home Loan Faster - A mortgage refinance can be structured to accelerate the payoff of your home.
-Instead of refinancing into a typical 30 year mortgage, shorter term options are available, typically at lower rates.
+Instead of refinancing into a typical 30-year mortgage, shorter term options are available, typically at lower rates.

-To Move from an ARM to a Fixed Rate - Adjustable rate mortgages (ARMs) are ideal when mortgage rates are low or you do not intend to stay in the home for a long period of time.
+To Move from an ARM to a Fixed Rate - Adjustable Rate Mortgages (ARMs) are ideal when mortgage rates are low or you do not intend to stay in the home for a long period of time.
 However, when rates increase, an ARM may become less desirable.

 To Eliminate Mortgage Insurance (MI) - If you were unable to make a down payment of at least 20% when you first obtained your mortgage loan, you may be paying MI.
 If your home has appreciated and/or you have paid down your existing mortgage, you may be able to refinance your home to eliminate your monthly MI payment.